FearsomeTuna/Hybrid/README.md

 Dataset location must be specified in config files.
 Example config files suppose a 'dataset' folder in SAN root (see `sample.yaml` config file in `config/sample` directory).

 Along with dataset organization and location, a variety of parameters can/must be set through config YAML files.
 Modifiying batch sizes (train, validation and test) and number of workers might be of particular interest to run implemented models on less powerful hardware.
-Train and validation batch sizes of 32 and 16, respectively, along with 2 workers for data loaders where used succesfully on collab environment (12gb vram).
+Train and validation batch sizes of 32 and 16, respectively, along with 2 workers for data loaders, where used succesfully on collab environment (12gb vram).

-Config files should be placed in the `config` directory using the `{dataset}_{name}.yaml` naming convention.
+Config files should be placed inside a `config/{dataset}` directory using the `{dataset}_{name}.yaml` naming convention.

 </div>